honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 1. To build the extension, see [Building development versions of the extension](#building-development-versions-of-the-extension).

-1. If you're adding new modules or hosts, see [Adding new files](#adding-new-files).
+1. To add new modules or hosts, see [Adding new files](#adding-new-files).

-1. Code style is enforced with ESLint and sass-lint.
-To check code style and autofix common errors, see [Lint and test commands](#lint-and-test-commands).
+1. To check code style and autofix some formatting errors, see [Lint and test commands](#lint-and-test-commands).

 ## Project structure